The 6-Step Guide to Effective Sales Call Mapping

 All of those factors need to line up if you're going to successfully qualify your lead.
 Generally, you can pin down the "need" side of things in your preliminary research.
 Then, through some initial conversation, you should be able to identify whether you're talking to the right person.

 If you find out your prospect doesn't have the decision-making authority to act on your call, try to see if they can put you in touch with someone who does.
-You also have to check with them about whether they actually can buy your product or service.
+You also have to check with them about whether their business actually can buy your product or service.

 Do they have the appropriate budget?
 Can they get out from any other prior commitments to your competitors?
 Can they agree to a certain contract length?
 And do they want to purchase right now?
 Have the questions in place to cover these bases.